Dumbarton Bridge (California): Roadway connections

 The Willow Road and University Avenue junctions with Bayfront Expressway are at-grade intersections controlled by traffic lights; there are two additional controlled intersections at Chilco Road and Marsh Road, and the Marsh Road interchange on U.S. 101 is a parclo.
 The result is that Bayfront Expressway is frequently congested, and when not congested is often the site of high-speed car crashes.
-In 2007, prominent author David Halberstam was killed in one such crash at the Willow Road intersection.
+In 2007, author David Halberstam was killed in one such crash at the Willow Road intersection.

 Access to I-280 is available via State Route 84 to Woodside Road (as signed) or other arterial routes.
 There are no cross-Peninsula freeway connections between State Routes 92 and 84.
 In addition, there are no direct cross-Peninsula arterial routes between State Route 84 and Page Mill Road, a five-mile gap.

 Although the present situation has resulted in severe traffic problems on the bridge itself and in Menlo Park and East Palo Alto, Caltrans has been unable to upgrade the relevant portion of Highway 84 to freeway standards for several decades, due to opposition from the cities of Menlo Park, Atherton and Palo Alto.
 Freeway opponents fear that upgrading Highway 84 will encourage more people to live in southern Alameda County (where housing is more affordable) and commute to jobs in the mid-Peninsula area (where businesses wish to be located in order to be close to Silicon Valley), thus increasing traffic in their neighborhoods to the south and west of U.S. 101 and even along State Routes 85 and 237.

 Bus service across the bridge is provided by the Dumbarton Express, run by a consortium of local transit agencies (SamTrans, AC Transit, VTA and others) which connects to BART at Union City and Caltrain at Palo Alto and California Avenue.
 AC Transit also runs Transbay buses U (Fremont BART and Amtrak to Stanford) and DA (Ardenwood to Oracle and Facebook headquarters) across the bridge.
 The free Stanford Marguerite Shuttle also runs buses AE-F and EB across the bridge.